 How to Store Apple Crisp

-While this old fashioned crisp is at its peak when it’s still a bit warm from the oven, you can also make it ahead if you’re really in a pinch.
+While this old fashioned crisp is at its best when it’s still a bit warm from the oven, you can also make it ahead of time if you’re really in a pinch.
 Earlier in the day works great, but I would caution against making it any more than 24 hours in advance.

-• To store.
-After baking the crisp, store it on the countertop, uncovered if you’re serving it the same day.
-If you cover it, the crispy topping will get softer much faster.
-If you’re storing leftovers, cover the pan with foil.
+- To store.
+After baking the crisp, store it on the countertop, uncovered, if you’re serving it the same day.
+If you cover it, the crispy streusel topping will get softer much faster.
+If you’re storing leftover apple crisp, cover the pan with a lid or aluminum foil.
 After a day, keep the crisp in the fridge.

 more apple desserts